-Dr. Konak currently teaches courses on Database Management Systems, Cybersecurity, Agent Based Modelling, and Entrepreneurship.
-He is a member of IISE, INFORMS, and IEEE.
+Dr. Konak currently teaches courses on database management systems, data mining, artificial intelligence, cybersecurity, agent-based modeling, and entrepreneurship.
+He is a member of INFORMS and IEEE.

 Konak, A., Kulturel-Konak, S., Nasereddin, M., Bartolacci, MR. (2017).
 “Impact of Collaborative Work on Technology Acceptance: A Case Study from Virtual Computing,” Journal of Information Technology Education: Research, 16, 15-29.

 Konak, A. and Bartolacci, MR. (2016).
 “Using a Virtual Computing Laboratory to Foster Collaborative Learning for Information Security and Information Technology Education,” Journal of Cybersecurity Education, Research and Practice, Vol. 2016: No. 1, Article 2, 1-25.

 Xioa, Y. and Konak, A. (2016).
 “The heterogeneous green vehicle routing and scheduling problem with time-varying traffic congestion,” Transportation Research Part E: Logistics and Transportation Review, 88, 146–166.

 Ph.D., Industrial Engineering, University of Pittsburgh